mardukbp/awesome-tk/contributing.md

 # Contribution Guidelines

-1. This is a collection of useful applications developed with Tk and resources to help developers create more.
+1. This is a collection of awesome applications developed with Tk and resources to help developers create more.

+2. The entries in each category are sorted alphabetically.
+Please respect the order.

-2. Please include a Markdown link `[Link text](URL)` and a short description of the application or resource linked to.
+3. Include a Markdown link `[Link text](URL)` and a short description of the application or resource linked to.

-3. Please note that this project has a [Contributor Code of Conduct](code-of-conduct.md).
+4. Please note that this project has a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in it you agree to abide by its terms.

 ## Adding something to this list